mojodna/schema/README.pydantic.md

 ### Model Registration System

-TODO this is out of date
+TODO this is out of date and needs to reflect the use of setuptools entry points.

 The library uses a global model registry that enables modular packages while supporting centralized validation and schema generation: